p10tyr/onvif-server/README.md

 # Virtual Onvif Proxy
 This is a simple virtual ONVIF proxy that was originally developed by Daniela Hase to work around limitations in the third party support of Unifi Protect.
-It takes an existing RTSP stream and builds a virtual Daniela Hase device for it so the stream can be consumed by Daniela Hase compatible clients.
+It takes an existing RTSP stream and builds a virtual ONVIF device for it so the stream can be consumed by ONVIF compatible clients.

 Currently only Onvif Profile S (Live Streaming) is implemented with limited functionality.

 ## Credits
-Thank you Daniela Hase for just randomly dropping this amazing code to the public!
+Thank you Daniela Hase for dropping the amazing code to the public!
 Original repository https://github.com/daniela-hase/onvif-server

 It has truly inspired me and gave me so many ideas!